stackpr/FactoryTiles/README.md

 * checkpoint - marks the route
 * laser - damages robots occassionally (rotate as needed)
 * laserEmitter - emits laser (ternary naming is for a reason)
-* press - destructs robots occassionally (embedded into walls)
+* crusher - destructs robots occassionally (embedded into walls)
-* slide - moves robots occassionally
+* pusher - moves robots occassionally
 * wall - keeps robots from crossing it (binary naming is for a reason)

 Robots - The Counters of RoboRally